Absolute continuity, supports and idempotent splitting in categorical probability: Supports

 The lack of supports in categories like $\borelstoch$ can be seen as an (expected) shortcoming.
 We partially remedy this in \cref{sec:equalizer_principle} by introducing the \emph{equalizer principle}.
 This is an axiom for a Markov category $\cC$ that can serve as a substitute for supports to some extent. \cref{rem:equalizer_principle} shows that the equalizer principle is implied by the existence of supports together with the existence of equalizers in the deterministic subcategory $\cC_\det$.
 We use this principle in \cref{sec:idempotents} as a crucial assumption in our main result on the splitting of idempotents.
 We also introduce the \emph{relative equalizer principle} in \cref{def:relative_equalizer}, which is a stronger version of the equalizer principle that still holds in $\borelstoch$.
 We do not otherwise use it, but merely note that, together with an additional assumption, it implies causality.
 This results in a statement (\cref{prop:equalizer_causal}) that is vaguely reminiscent of the earlier \cref{thm:supp_functorial} where causality was derived from the functoriality of supports.

 In the final \cref{sec:split_supports}, we introduce a stronger notion of supports that is more in line with our original definition of supports given in \cite[Definition 13.20]{fritz2019synthetic}.
 In order to distinguish it from \cref{sec:supports_def}, we call them \emph{split supports}.
-Per \cref{def:split_support}, the idea behind these is that not only is the support of a morphism included in its codomain, but this inclusion also has a \emph{splitting} which projects back onto the support.
-This definition is motivated by the fact that split supports, when they do exist, are better-behaved than plain supports.
-In particular, we show in \cref{prop:splitsupp_tensor} that split supports are stable under tensoring, which may not be the case for plain supports in general (\cref{conj:support_tensor}). \Cref{prop:split_support_universal} shows that they also enjoy a \emph{second} universal property in addition to the mapping-in universal property of plain supports, namely the \emph{mapping-out} universal property considered originally in \cite[Definition 13.20]{fritz2019synthetic}.
+Per \cref{def:split_support}, the idea behind these is that not only is the support of a morphism included in its codomain, but this inclusion also has a \emph{splitting} which projects back onto the support. \Cref{prop:split_support_universal} shows that split supports also enjoy a \emph{second} universal property in addition to the mapping-in universal property of plain supports, namely the \emph{mapping-out} universal property considered originally in \cite[Definition 13.20]{fritz2019synthetic}.
 As we show in \cref{rem:split_supp_idemp} and \cref{sec:idempotents}, they are also closely related to idempotents.
 Unfortunately, not all supports are split supports: \Cref{prop:support_not_split} gives an example of a probability measure on a compact Hausdorff space whose support is not split.
 In summary, the notion of split support results in a theory that is more appealing than that of plain supports, but at the same time has more limited applicability.